Or, How to Love God and How not to Love God

 (Deuteronomy 4:2)

-The Cappadocian writings make void the word of God seen above in Deuteronomy 4:2.
+The Cappadocian writings render the word of God seen above in Deuteronomy 4:2 void.

 Opponents to Trinitarianism Dismissed as Zealots

 While Zachhuber appears to acknowledge that proponents of orthodoxy may proclaim applying the above Scriptures to the situation as the rantings of zealots, it is simple logic to say that anyone taking the Cappadocian approach, or later approaches for that matter, cannot claim that their only rule for faith and practice is Scripture because we clearly have evidence here that doctrine is being formulated with terms and logic outside of Scripture.
 The entire construction of the doctrine of the Trinity, while using scripture in bits and pieces to argue different points, is made outside of Scripture.
-The critical glue that “proves” that the Father, the Son, and the Holy Spirit are of the same substance (homoousion) is pulled from philosophy going beyond scripture.
-The developments of Christology (study of Christ) throughout Christian history after the apostles appear completely dependent on the winds of philosophy rather than the knowledge of God contained in Scripture.
+The critical glue that “proves” that the Father, the Son, and the Holy Spirit are of the same substance (homoousion) is pulled from philosophy, going beyond scripture.
+The developments in Christology (the study of Christ) throughout Christian history after the apostles appear to depend more on the winds of philosophy than on the knowledge of God contained in Scripture.

 But I make known to you, brothers, concerning the Good News which was preached by me, that it is not according to man.
 For neither did I receive it from man, nor was I taught it, but it came to me through revelation of Jesus Christ.